labjack/I2C-AppNotes/UD_Driver/Barometric_Pressure-BMP180/matlab/README.md

   pathtool
   ```

-3. Configure what device is going to be opened:
+3. Edit the UD_BMP180_verify_hardware.m and UD_BMP180_demo.m files to configure what device is going to be opened:

   ```matlab
   % Open the first found LabJack U3.